 The University of Mississippi Percussion Ensemble is a major part of the percussionist’s curriculum.
 The ensemble is devoted to performing literature composed and arranged expressly for percussion, encompassing a very wide spectrum of styles and instruments.
 Students will learn the basic techniques of various percussion instruments.
-As percussion is in the forefront of Twenty First-Century musical development, our music is ever changing and frequently produces exciting and experimental results.
+As percussion is at the forefront of Twenty-First-Century musical development, our music is ever-changing and frequently produces exciting and experimental results.
 The instructional emphasis is the development of performance technique specific to percussion.
 This includes improvisation, sight-reading, independent learning and the development of listening and ensemble skills.

 The UM percussion ensemble performs two on-campus concerts during the school year (one in the fall semester and one in the spring semester).
 The ensemble often performs at the Mississippi Day of Percussion in the spring.